Khaltmaagiin Battulga: Private life

-He currently lives with Angelique Davain, a Russian by nationality and native of the Khentii Province.
+He lives with Angelique Davain, a Russian by nationality and native of the Khentii Province.
 His legal wife, Ts.
 Enkhtuya was the director of the Nüüdelchin Company.
-He is currently a father to two sets of twin sons and one daughter.
+He is a father to two sets of twin sons and one daughter.
 Aside from Mongolian, Battulga speaks Russian and English.

 John Bolton wrote in his book The Room Where It Happened that Battulga's son served in Afghanistan for a US-led multinational force.

 Residence

-In 2017, newly-elected Battulga said that he intended to live in the "Winter Palace" in central Ulaanbaatar, also known as the Marshal’s Residence, in a break from tradition.
+In 2017, newly elected Battulga said that he intended to live in the "Winter Palace" in central Ulaanbaatar, also known as the Marshal's Residence, in a break from tradition.
 The two story-building was originally the residence of Marshal Khorloogiin Choibalsan.
 It is located between Peace Avenue and Seoul Street (next to the 1st School and the Russian Embassy).
 Being roughly 400 meters from the State House, he insisted to stay there so that he can walk to work.

 Social contributions

-Battulga sponsored the construction of the Chingis Khan Equestrian Statue near Ulaanbaatar to celebrate national pride.
+Battulga sponsored the construction of the Chinggis Khaan Equestrian Statue near Ulaanbaatar to celebrate national pride.
 The statue became one of the main tourist attractions.

 Battulga is also President of the Mongolian Judo Association.
 Under his guidance, Mongolian judoka Tuvshinbayar Naidan became an Olympic judo champion in Beijing 2008.
 As such, judo has become one of the most popular sports in Mongolia.